beesaal/MY-PCB-DESIGN_Research/Research Notes/Communication Protocols/UART.md

 -   Doesn't support multiple slave or multiple master systems
 -   The baud rates of each UART must be within 10% of each other

-### Basics of UART Communication
-**UART Overview**:

--   UART is a hardware communication protocol that uses asynchronous serial communication with configurable speed.
--   It does not use a clock signal for synchronization.
-Instead, the transmitter generates a bitstream based on its clock signal, while the receiver uses its internal clock to sample the incoming data.
--   For effective communication, both transmitting and receiving devices must have the same baud rate, which is the rate at which information is transferred.

-**Key UART Components**:

-1.  **Transmitter (Tx)**: Sends data serially bit by bit.
-2.  **Receiver (Rx)**: Receives serial data and converts it back to parallel form.

-**Standard UART Configuration**:

--   Wires: 2 (Tx and Rx)
--   Speed: Common baud rates include 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600, 1000000, 1500000
--   Method of Transmission: Asynchronous
--   Maximum Number of Masters: 1
--   Maximum Number of Slaves: 1

-### Data Transmission Process

-**UART Packet Structure**:

--   **Start Bit**: Initiates the data transfer by pulling the line low.
--   **Data Frame**: Contains the actual data (5 to 9 bits long, depending on the use of a parity bit).
--   **Parity Bit**: Optional; used for error checking by ensuring the total number of 1s is even (even parity) or odd (odd parity).
--   **Stop Bits**: Signify the end of the packet by pulling the line high for 1 or 2 bit durations.

-**Transmission Steps**:

-1. The transmitting UART receives parallel data from the data bus.
-2. It adds the start bit, parity bit, and stop bit(s) to the data frame.
-3. The packet is sent serially from the transmitting UART to the receiving UART.
-4. The receiving UART samples the data line at the baud rate, discards the start, parity, and stop bits.
-5. It converts the serial data back to parallel and transfers it to the data bus.

-### Frame Protocol

-A frame protocol adds security and error-checking features to the UART communication.
-It includes a header, command, data length, data, trailer, and CRC (Cyclic Redundancy Check).
-Each device can have unique configurations for these elements to ensure secure communication.

-**Frame Protocol Components**:

--   **Header**: Unique identifier for the device.
--   **Command**: List of commands for communication between devices.
--   **Data Length**: Varies based on the command.
--   **Data**: Payload to be transferred.
--   **Trailer**: Indicates the end of the transmission.
--   **CRC**: Error-checking formula to ensure data integrity.

-### UART Operations

-**Steps for Implementing UART**:

-1. Check the device's datasheet for UART interface details.
-2. Locate the UART address in the memory map.
-3. Review the UART port details (operation mode, data bits length, parity bit, stop bits).
-4. Configure the baud rate using the formula provided in the datasheet.
-5. Ensure both devices use the same baud rate to avoid timing discrepancies.
-6. Check the detailed registers for UART configuration (e.g., UART_DIV, UART_FIBR, UART_LCR2).
-7. Substitute values to compute the baud rate and start implementing UART.

-### Importance and Applications

-**Importance**:

--   Understanding UART is crucial for developing reliable and efficient embedded systems.
--   Ensures robust data transfer and minimizes errors.

-**Applications**:

--   **Debugging**: Capture system messages for early bug detection.
--   **Manufacturing Tracing**: Logs provide insights into manufacturing processes.
--   **Customer Updates**: Enables dynamic hardware with update-capable software.
--   **Testing/Verification**: Ensures product quality before delivery.